mhspradlin/curl-but-worse/README.md

 by splitting the window into two panes, one with results being displayed and one that accepts a command?
 Maybe I'll start with a basic println/ readline and then go to pretty-printing later.

+## How did it go?

+There was one big change I had to make to the original approach, which was that for interacting with the terminal I couldn't use async fns but instead was recommended to spawn a thread to manage the interaction.